23f2001579/VehicleParkingApp-v1/README.md

 ```
 The script will automatically add the following sample data:

-- An admin user with full access
-- A set of categories.
-- A set of services.
-- A set of professionals.
-- A set of customers.
-- A set of contacts.
-- A set of service requests.
+- A set of Users.
-- A set of notification to admin, professionals and customers.
+- A set of Parking Lots.
-- A set of reviews
+- A set of Parking Spots.

 You can modify the createdb.py script to add more sample data as needed.